Ex-Minneapolis officer pleads guilty in George Floyd killing

 #ExMinneapolis #officer #pleads #responsible #George #Floyd #killing

 Lane, who's white, and Kueng, who's Black, helped restrain Floyd, who was handcuffed.
 Lane held down Floyd’s legs and Kueng knelt on Floyd’s again.
-Thao, who is Hmong American, stored bystanders from intervening in the course of the 9 1/2-minute restraint.
+Thao, who is Hmong American, kept bystanders from intervening in the course of the 9 1/2-minute restraint.

 All three are free on bond; the state trial scheduled for June is expected to proceed for Kueng and Thao.